 - Add olive oil to the pan, then add the onion and sauté one minute.
 Add the celery, parsnip, salt and pepper to taste; cook about 12 minutes, until celery is soft.

 - Add garlic and mushrooms; sauté another 3-4 minutes.
-Add flour, salt and pepper and mix well.
+Add the flour, salt and pepper and mix well.

 - Add frozen vegetables, chicken broth, tomato paste, Worcestershire sauce, rosemary, cooked turkey, and mix well.
-Simmer on low about 5-10 minutes.
+Simmer covered on low about 5-10 minutes, until thickened.

 - In 6 oven safe individual oven safe dishes (or a 9 x 12 baking dish) spread 1 cup of the meat mixture on the bottom of each dish.

 - Top each with 1/2 cup mashed sweet potatoes.